couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 There are internal settings for XDCR which are only exposed via the REST API.
 These settings will change the replication behavior, performance, and timing.
-As of Couchbase Server 2.2+, there are three endpoints for changing XDCR settings:
+As of Couchbase Server 2.2+, there are additional endpoints to change :

--
+- /settings/replications/ — global settings applied to all replications for a cluster
+- /settings/replications/<replication id> — settings for specific replication
+- /internalSettings - settings applied to all replications for a cluster.
+Endpoint exists in Couchbase 2.0 and onward.

 The following example updates an XDCR setting for parallel replication streams per node: